Quinver/FlashCards-Angular/README.md

 ## Local Install
 To run it I've decided on docker.
-Only tested on my own arch system, will test it later on windows.
+Only tested on my own arch(btw) system, will test it later on windows.

 #### Linux: